ELECTRONIC MUSIC SCHOOL

 Mix Major also creates and publishes free educational videos on Teacher TV.
 These videos are designed specifically to help public and private school music educators learn and teach Music Production.
 Teachers all over the world have been using these videos to creating a lasting impact on their students.

-Originally focused on young people, Mix Major now offers programs for adults in the form of Weekly Classes and Team Building Workshops.
+Originally focused on young students, Mix Major now offers programs for adults in the form of Private Lessons and Team Building Workshops.

 WHY CHOOSE MIX MAJOR ?